Daily readings

 The Gospel is the center of the reading set.
 Pay close attention to what Jesus says, what Jesus does, and what response he is asking for.

-16And if he will not hear you, take with you one or two more: that in the mouth of two or three people giving testimony every word may stand.
+16And if he will not hear you, take with you one or two more: that in the mouth of two or three witnesses every word may stand.

 17And if he will not hear them: tell the church.
 And if he will not hear the church, let him be to you as the nations and tax collector.